Surrendering an Animal to DHA

 |Bordetella (kennel cough) Vaccination

-Animals requiring vaccinations will need to be assessed by our staff veterinarian.
 If you are unable to give a donation to help pay for vaccinations and/or testing, please consider a smaller monetary donation or items such as laundry detergent, bleach, blankets, towels, paper towels, etc.

 Scheduling an Assessment

 To have one or more animals admitted to DHA, please call the shelter at (302) 571-0111 to schedule an assessment.
 We are NOT able to take walk-in animal surrenders.
 Assessments are performed Tuesdays through Saturdays from 11 am to 3:30 pm.
 We cannot guarantee in advance that we will be able to accept any animal.